 Your humble administrator

-I’m in my early 40’s, with a wife and child.
+I’m in my early 40’s, with a child.
 I became a Conservative in the early 90’s when I finally figured out that all the socialism that I was taught in college didn’t seem to work in reality.
 Once the Kool-Aid wore off, I started learning, and I still am to this day.
 I work in a liberally dominated profession, but I maintain a “wall of separation” between my work and politics (Note that this is the only appropriate use for that phrase, unless you want to take Jefferson out of context yet again)

 I believe that future generations should have the same opportunities that myself, and those that came before me, had.
 My parents taught me that I could do anything I wanted to do.
 I don’t want to have to tell my daughter, “You can do whatever the government tells you to do.”
 We are at a crossroads in this country; are we going to be free, or are we going to be slaves to the nanny state.
 I choose freedom.